 These three areas of the law are vastly different, yet there is overlap between them.
 In some instances, more than one of these may apply to the product or item that you wish to make and/or sell.
-How are these different, how are they the same and how do they overlap has been a constant question among inventors and developers and business owners.
+In this text our intellectual property attorneys will explain how these are different and how they are the same.
+Finally, we will answer the most common question among inventors and developers and business owners, how do they overlap?

 Trademarks function as an indicator of source of a product or a service.
 For example, a trademark is typically used to protect brands, images or slogans used in the offering of goods or services to the marketplace.
 A trademark can include a word, logo, sound, visual article, product configuration, packaging configuration and/or color, by way of example.
 It may comprise an item that provides an indication of source of the product.

 There are two types of patents that we are going to talk about (we will for the moment exclude plant patents that cover plant varieties), the utility patent and the design patent.

 First, utility patents are used to protect new and useful inventions, including mechanical, and electrical devices, software, manufacturing processes and production methods, and any number of different products.
 Some examples of utility patents include mechanical devices (a medical device, a bag or a box, a brake caliper, a hanger, etc.), electrical devices (i.e., improvement to a toaster, a microwave, a sensor, solar panels, etc.), electronics (i.e., power supply, circuitry improvements, radio antenna designs, etc.), methods or processes (i.e., extracting improvements with the extraction of gold from ore, removal of sulfur from hydrocarbon fuel), a system (i.e., several machines together for welding automotive assemblies, etc.), software features (swipe to unlock, pull down to refresh, etc.).
 Generally, these include all types of inventions that have functionality.